Skip to main content

 Values & Design Rules

 OmegaX is not only a technical system.
-It is a set of choices about what should become shared public infrastructure and what should stay private, local, or operational.
+It is a set of choices about what becomes shared public infrastructure and what stays private, local, or operational.

 Core values

-The protocol should stay open even when some plans, capital classes, or wrappers are permissioned.
+The protocol stays open even when some plans, capital classes, or wrappers are permissioned.

-Permissioned participation should appear as a constrained mode on top of the shared system, not as a separate private primitive.
+Permissioned participation appears as a constrained mode on top of the shared system, not as a separate private primitive.

 Open and composable